abhimanyud3dx/Trailhead-Score-Card/wp-scorecard-widget-for-salesforce-trailhead/trunk/readme.txt

 2. Make sure your profile is public.
 3. open the below link and provide your Username in URL like this https://www.superqbit.com/trailhead/?name=abhimanyudx
-4. Copy and paste this 18 digit trailhead Id of your for plugin setup.
+4. Copy and paste this 18 digit trailhead Id that you see on the page to your for plugin setup.

 After installing and activating the plugin, heads to the `Apprearance > Widgets` page.
 From there, you can add the widget to desired sidebar, enter the Trailhead Id you recorded in first step and click save.